chclaus/dt/PULL_REQUEST_TEMPLATE.md

 - [ ] Added or updated unit tests
 - [ ] Added API documentation and updated Readme (required for all new commands)
 - [ ] Added new command
+- [ ] Updated existing command
-- [ ] Update dependency or does other cleanups
+- [ ] Updated dependency or does other cleanups